Cordarrelle Patterson Player Prop Bets for NFL Week 10 | Atlanta vs. Dallas 11/14/2021

 Matchup vs. Dallas

-- Patterson has averaged -1 rushing yards per game in his three career matchups against the Cowboys, 44.5 fewer yards than his over/under in Sunday's game.
+- Against the Cowboys, Patterson's -1 rushing yards per game over his three career matchups are 44.5 fewer than his over/under in Sunday's game.

 - Note: Patterson's stats vs. Cowboys date back to 2016.

-- Patterson will go up against a Cowboys squad that allows 101.0 rushing yards per game and is the NFL's 10th-ranked rush defense.
+- The Cowboys have the NFL's 10th-ranked defense against the run, allowing 101.0 yards per game.

-- Patterson and the Falcons will face off against the NFL's 10th-ranked defense in terms of rushing touchdowns conceded (seven).
+- The Falcons are up against the NFL's 10th-ranked defense when it comes to rushing TDs allowed (seven this year).

 Recent Performances

-- Over his last three games, Patterson has rushed for 105 yards on 32 carries (35.0 ypg), with one touchdown.
+- During his last three games, Patterson has rushed for 105 yards (35.0 per game) on 32 carries with one touchdown.

 Patterson's Atlanta Teammates